-Rector of St. Simon’s Church North Vancouver, B.C., having served there since 1987.
+Rev. Dr. Ed Hird served for 31 years as Rector of St. Simon’s North Vancouver from 1987 to 2018.
 Ordained in 1980, he also served at St. Philip’s Vancouver and St. Matthew’s Abbotsford.
 He and his wife Janice have three sons James, Mark, and Andrew.
 He served as Chaplain and President for Alpha Canada.
 As the National Chair for Anglican Renewal Ministries of Canada, he was one of three co-signers of the Montreal Declaration of Anglican Essentials.

-For the past 27 years, he has written over 450 articles as a columnist on spiritual issues for local North Vancouver newspapers.
-In the last number of years, he has had the opportunity to lead conferences and retreats in Honduras, Rwanda, Washington State, BC, Alberta, Saskatchewan, Ontario, Newfoundland, and Toronto.
+For the past 30 years, he wrote over 500 articles as a columnist on spiritual issues for local North Vancouver newspapers.
+In the last number of years, he has had the opportunity to lead conferences and retreats in Honduras, Rwanda, Uganda, Washington State, BC, Alberta, Saskatchewan, Ontario, Newfoundland, and Toronto.

 Restoring Health is also available online on Barnes and Noble in both paperback and Nook/ebook form.
 Nook gives a sample of the book to read online.